- Checkmarx Documentation

 Notice

-By default, a state filter is applied to hide vulnerabilities that are in the state Not Exploitable.
+By default, a state filter is applied to hide vulnerabilities in Not Exploitable.

 The following filtering columns are optional: